misakisaysyes/CSS-The-Definitive-Guide-4th-zh/docs/ch9.md

 <Figures figure="9-96">The effects of a zero-width ellipse</Figures>

 How did this happen?
-First, remember that the specification says that the 0px hori‐ zontal width is treated as if it’s a tiny non-zero number.
+First, remember that the specification says that the `0px horizontal` width is treated as if it’s a tiny non-zero number.
 For the sake of illustration, let’s suppose that’s one-one-thousandth of a pixel (0.001 px).
 That means the ellipse shape is a thousandth of a pixel wide by half the height of the image.
 Again for the sake of illustration, let’s suppose that’s a height of 100 pixels.
 That means the first ellipse shape is a thousandth of a pixel wide by 100 pixels tall, which is an aspect ratio of 0.001:100, or 1:100,000.

 OK, so every ellipse drawn along the gradient ray has a 1:100,000 aspect ratio.
-That means the ellipse at half a pixel along the gradient ray is 1 pixel wide and 100,000 pix‐ els tall.
+That means the ellipse at half a pixel along the gradient ray is 1 pixel wide and 100,000 pixels tall.
 At 1 pixel, it’s 2 pixels wide and 200,000 pixels tall.
 At 5 pixels, the ellipse is 10 pixels by a million pixels.
 At 50 pixels along the gradient ray, the ellipse is 100 pixels wide and 10 million tall.
 And so on.
 This is diagrammed in Figure 9-97.

 <Figures figure="9-97">Very, very tall ellipses</Figures>

 So you can see why the visual effect is of a mirrored linear gradient.
 These ellipses are effectively drawing vertical lines.
 Technically they aren’t, but in practical terms they are.
 The result is as if you have a vertically mirrored horizontal gradient, because each ellipse is centered on the center of the gradient, and both sides of it get drawn.
 While this may be a radial gradient, we can’t see its radial nature.

-On the other hand, if the ellipse has width but not height, the results are quite differ‐ ent.
+On the other hand, if the ellipse has width but not height, the results are quite different.
 You’d think the result would be to have a vertical linear gradient mirrored around the horizontal axis, but not so!
 Instead, the result is a solid color equal to the last color stop.
 (Unless it’s a repeating gradient, a subject we’ll turn to shortly, in which case it should be a solid color equal to the average color of the gradient.)
 So, given either of the following, you’ll get a solid gold:

 ```css
 radial-gradient(50% 0px at center, purple, gold)
 radial-gradient(50% 0px at center, purple 0px, gold 100px)
 ```

 Why the difference?
 It goes back to how radial gradients are constructed from the gradient ray.
 Again, remember that, per the specification, a zero distance here is treated as a very small non-zero number.
-As before, we’ll assume that 0px is reas‐ signed to 0.001px, and that the 50% evaluates to 100 pixels.
+As before, we’ll assume that `0px` is reassigned to `0.001px`, and that the `50%` evaluates to 100 pixels.
 That’s an aspect ratio of 100:0.001, or 100,000:1.

 So, to get an ellipse that’s 1 pixel tall, the width of that ellipse must be 100,000 pixels.
 But our last color stop is only at 100 pixels!
 At that point, the ellipse that’s drawn is 100 pixels wide and 1,000th of a pixel tall.
 All of the purple-to-gold transition that happens along the gradient ray has to happen in that thousandth of a pixel.
-Every‐ thing after that is gold, as per the final color stop.
+Everything after that is gold, as per the final color stop.
 Thus, we can only see the gold.

-You might think that if you increased the position value of the last color stop to 100000px, you’d see a thin sliver of purple-ish color running horizontally across the image.
-And you’d be right, if the browser treats 0px as 0.001px in these cases.
-If it assumes 0.00000001px instead, you’d have to increase the color stop’s position a lot further in order to see anything.
-And that’s assuming the browser was actually caulcu‐ lating and drawing all those ellipses, instead of just hard-coding the special cases.
+You might think that if you increased the position value of the last color stop to `100000px`, you’d see a thin sliver of purple-ish color running horizontally across the image.
+And you’d be right, `if` the browser treats `0px` as `0.001px` in these cases.
+If it assumes 0.`00000001px` instead, you’d have to increase the color stop’s position a `lot` further in order to see anything.
+And that’s assuming the browser was actually caulculating and drawing all those ellipses, instead of just hard-coding the special cases.
 The latter is a lot more likely, honestly.
 It’s what I’d do if I were in charge of a browser’s gradient-rendering code.

-And what if an ellipse has zero width and zero height?
-In that case, the specification is written such that the zero-width behavior is used; thus, you’ll get the mirrored-lineargradient behavior.
+And what if an ellipse has zero width `and` zero height?
+In that case, the specification is written such that the zero-width behavior is used; thus, you’ll get the irrored-lineargradient behavior.

 <Tips tips="blue">As of late 2017, browser support for the defined behavior in these edge cases was unstable, at best.
 Some browsers used the last colorstop’s color in all cases, and others refused to draw a gradient at all in some cases.</Tips>

 ### 9.3.3 Manipulating Gradient Images

 As has been emphasized (possibly to excess), gradients are images.
 That means you can size, position, repeat, and otherwise affect them with the various background properties, just as you would any PNG or SVG.

 One way this can be leveraged is to repeat simple gradients.
-(Repeating in more com‐ plex ways is the subject of the next section.)
+(Repeating in more complex ways is the subject of the next section.)
 For example, you could use a hard-stop radial gradient to give your background a dotted look, as shown in Figure 9-97:

 ```css
 body {